 Adopt a healthy diet

-In general, consuming a diet low in sugar and saturated fat, and high in omega fats and vitamins may prevent dementia.
+In general, consuming a diet low in sugar and saturated fat, and high in omega fats vitamins and fibre may prevent dementia.
 Frequent and regular consumption of tea also helps, due to the bioactive compounds within which contain anti-inflammatory and antioxidant potential, protecting our brains.

 Take time to unwind

-Persistent stress and anxiety has been proven to increase the likelihood of the onset of dementia.
+Persistent stress and anxiety have been proven to increase the likelihood of the onset of dementia.